This program is taught in FRENCH.

 - software engineering.

 Your capacity for rigour and reasoning and skills with formal languages will enable you to learn advanced concepts in computer science and to deal with topics that demand a high level of abstract thinking.

-Depending in your tastes and your ambition, you could for example help develop new, secure languages for the Web, for science bookstores, for code transformation tools, for mobile phone voting programmes, for robotics,...
-This will provide you an excellent calling card when looking for work.
+Depending on your tastes and your ambition, you could, for example, help develop new, secure languages for the Web, for science bookstores, for code transformation tools, for mobile phone voting programmes, for robotics,...
+This will provide you with an excellent calling card when looking for work.